 R: “Definitely.
 You can’t turn it off.
 There’s always another riff, there’s always another song to make.
 The joy about where we’re at in our lives is that even though we’ve achieved so much, there’s still stuff to do.
 There’s no end in sight.”

-Black Sabbath called it a day last year.
+Black Sabbath called it a day in 2017.
 What are you up to at the moment, Tony?

 T: “I’m not writing at the moment, but I will be.
 I moved house, and I’ve only just got set up again.
 It’s great to have a break – you come back fresh.”